spf13/Vogon/README.md

 login is admin : password (configured in the lib/auth.php file).

-users are not yet used for loggin in but rather as authors for the posts.
+users are not yet used for log in in but rather as authors for the posts.

 ## Installation